MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/remote-controlled-client-side-log-collection/android.md

 <span style="color:red">Anything else to add here?</span>

 ### Persisting log capture
 MobileFirst Platform SDK for Android cannot persistently capture log data until the `com.worklight.common.Logger.setContext(Context)` method is called.

-<span style="color:red">Need to mention where in the app lifecycle should the above code be used</span>
+This is best called in the onCreate method of your main Android activity.

 #### Logging example
 The below code snippet will output to the Android Studio LogCat view: